 Gateways is an independent day school for boys and girls aged 2 to 18.
-From September 2019, we accepted boys into Year 7 in the High School and Gateways will therefore become progressively co-educational in our High School over the coming years.
+From September 2019, we accepted boys into Year 7 and Gateways is now fully co-educational right up to and including our Sixth Form.

 Situated on a 16 acre site in the rural village of Harewood, Gateways is conveniently located on the main artery between Leeds and Harrogate.
 Gateways is a small school, which allows staff to know their pupils, recognise their strengths and weaknesses and therefore provide a personal education getting the best out of each and every child who come through the gates.